Olpe High School

 Olpe Junior–Senior High School is a public high school located in Olpe, Kansas, in the Southern Lyon County USD 252 school district, serving students in grades 7–12.
 Olpe has an enrollment of approximately 160 students and a teaching staff of 15.
-The principal is Shane Clark.
+The principal is Julianna Schmid.
 The school mascot is the Eagles and the school colors are green and yellow.

 Extracurricular activities

 The Eagles compete in the Lyon County League.
 The KSHSAA classification differs each year, switching between 2A or 1A-Div.
 I, two of the three lowest classes.
 Throughout its history, Olpe has won several state championships in various sports.
 Some graduates have gone on to participate in college athletics.

 Athletics

 The Eagles compete in the Lyon County League and are classified as either a 2A or 1A-Division I school, two of the lowest classifications in Kansas according to KSHSAA.
 A majority of the sports are coached by the same coaches.
 Throughout its history, Olpe High School's athletics have won 13 state championships in various sports.

 Olpe Junior–Senior High School offers the following sports: